bmehler/ratingApp/README.md

 A tool for measuring the job performance of your employees.

 "ratingApp" is a small project to get familiar with AngularJS.
-The ratingApp uses a JSON Storage to display employee specific rating data.
+The ratingApp uses JSON for storing the employee specific rating data.

 ## Installation
 To install the ratingApp clone the repository and install the dependencies.